ManyaDawar/Peekapath/README.md

 2. Go to `chrome://extensions/` in the address bar
 3. Enable **Developer Mode** (toggle in the top-right corner)
 4. Click **Load unpacked**
-5. Select the folder containing the `head_movement_extension` files *This project was built by a team of 5, with contributions across frontend, backend, and facial tracking logic.*
+5. Select the folder containing the `head_movement_extension` files.
+*This project was built by a team of 5, with contributions across frontend, backend, and facial tracking logic.*